lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 - minio
 ---

-During my Summer 2019 internship with Inzura I set up a distributed cluster of 16 Raspberry Pi 4s, calculate average road speeds on 50,000 trips (~85 million data points) using Apache Spark and MinIO, and visualise the data using QGIS.
+I set up a distributed cluster of 16 Raspberry Pi 4s, calculate average road speeds from 50,000 trips (~85 million data points) using Apache Spark, MinIO, then visualise the data using QGIS, Python and SQL.

+(Summer 2019 internship with Inzura)

 ---